-Up to a third of the population will suffer from an anxiety disorder or panic attacks at some point in our lives, and anxiety can be heightened during difficult times.
-It can be extremely difficult to know how best to support a partner, friend or family-member who is suffering.
+Many of us will suffer from an anxiety disorder or panic attacks at some point in our lives, and anxiety can be heightened during difficult times.
+It can be extremely difficult to know how best to support a partner, friend or family member who is suffering.
 Eleanor Morgan, author of Anxiety For Beginners, offers some expert advice and actionable tips.

 According to Google Trends, the number of people typing the phrase ‘how to help someone with anxiety’ into the search bar has increased year on year between 2004 and 2016.
 You could look at the graphs and attribute it to anxiety increasing over time, but I’m not sure that’s right.

 To me it speaks of increased awareness and empathy, of people wanting to understand and help.
 I’m not sure a condition with such varied manifestations can be condensed to a pamphlet-style guide for partners, friends and families, but if, as an anxiety sufferer, I can add anything to what the mass of mental health charity guides or thousands of online resources are saying, it would be quite simple…